palewire/first-web-scraper/docs/index.rst

     $ cd Desktop

 Now run ``ls`` or ``dir`` to see what files we can find there.
-They should mirror what you see on your look at your desktop in your operating system's user interface.
+They should mirror what you see as you look at your desktop in your operating system's user interface.

 To move back to our home folder, we'll use the ``cd``